markroland/sand-table-build/docs/index.md

 ##### Stepper Motors

-Behind every design that I've come across is the the use of high-precision [https://en.wikipedia.org/wiki/Stepper_motor](Stepper Motors).
+Behind every design that I've come across is the the use of high-precision [Stepper Motors](https://en.wikipedia.org/wiki/Stepper_motor]).

 For now, here are some great introductory articles on Stepper Motors.
 However, in the end you will want to use a Motor Driver so that you aren't directly coding the voltage level changes required to drive the motors.